Trending Styles To Wear Every Day

 If you use rollers or flexi rods that aren’t heated, saturate your locs with water from a spray bottle before wrapping them.
 Wetting your locs and allowing them to dry while in the rollers will ensure your curls last even longer.
 Continue wrapping your locs around the rollers until you’ve completed your whole head.

-If you went with hot rollers, keep the rollers in your hair until they’ve completely cooled (plus an extra 15 minutes to allow them to completely set).
+If you went with hot rollers, keep the rollers in your hair until they’ve completely cooled (plus an extra 15 minutes to allow them to set completely).
 If you used regular rollers or flexi rods, keep them in your hair until your hair has completely dried—feel free to use a hooded dryer or blow dryer to speed up the process.

 Finally, remove all the rollers and rake your fingers through your locs to loosen your curls.
 Finish off your look with shine spray for an extra glam look.